-1This test method is under the jurisdiction of ASTM Committee D09 on Electrical and Electronic Insulating Materials and is the direct responsibility of Subcommittee D09.12 on Electrical Tests.
+&lt;sup>1This test method is under the jurisdiction of ASTM Committee D09 on Electrical and Electronic Insulating Materials and is the direct responsibility of Subcommittee D09.12 on Electrical Tests.

-Current edition approved Jan.
-15, 2022.
-Published January 2022.
+Current edition approved April 1, 2014.
+Published May 2014.
 Originally approved in 1938.
-Last previous edition approved in 2014 as D495 - 14.
-DOI: 10.1520/D0495-22.
+Last previous edition approved in 2004 as D495 - 94 (2004), which was withdrawn in January 2013 and reinstated in April 2014.
+DOI: 10.1520/D0495-14.

-2 Also helpful is Test Method D2302 for Wet Tracking Resistance of Electrical Insulating Materials with Controlled Water-to-Metal Discharges.
+&lt;sup>2 Also helpful is Test Method D2302 for Wet Tracking Resistance of Electrical Insulating Materials with Controlled Water-to-Metal Discharges.
 This test method was withdrawn and last appeared in the 1982 Annual Book of ASTM Standards, Part 39.

-Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

-2. Referenced Documents

-2.1 ASTM Standards:3

-D1711 Terminology Relating to Electrical Insulation
+&lt;sup>3 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
+For Annual Book of ASTM Standards volume information, refer to the standard's Document Summary page on the ASTM website.

-D2132 Test Method for Dust-and-Fog Tracking and Erosion Resistance of Electrical Insulating Materials

-D2303 Test Methods for Liquid-Contaminant, Inclined-Plane Tracking and Erosion of Insulating Materials

-D3638 Test Method for Comparative Tracking Index of Electrical Insulating Materials

-D6054 Practice for Conditioning Electrical Insulating Materials for Testing (Withdrawn 2012)4
+- D2132 Test Method for Dust-and-Fog Tracking and Erosion Resistance of Electrical Insulating Materials - D2303 Test Methods for Liquid-Contaminant, Inclined-Plane Tracking and Erosion of Insulating Materials - D3638 Test Method for Comparative Tracking Index of Electrical Insulating Materials - D6054 Practice for Conditioning Electrical Insulating Materials for Testing (Withdrawn 2012)